Target Usage: To work with an existing remote repository.

 Go to Repository → Repository settings ... to update remotes.

-1 Verify the local repo is unaware of the extra commits in the remote.
+1 Verify Git has not yet learned about the extra commits in the remote.

 git status